p-stream/extension/SAFARI.md

 - [ ] Extension loads in Safari Extensions preferences
 - [ ] Website permissions are granted in Safari Preferences → Websites
 - [ ] No "Invalid call to runtime.connect()" errors
-- [ ] No WebSocket connection warnings
-- [ ] Permission guide shows correctly when Safari is detected
+- [ ] Permission guide shows correctly when Safari/Orion is detected
 - [ ] All message handlers work properly
+- [ ] Same build works in Chrome, Firefox, and Safari

 ### 6. Production Deployment